LewisResearchGroup/ms-mint-app/docs/gui.md

 - Select samples used for peak optimization by setting values in the column `PeakOpt` to `True`.
 - Add batch labels to analyse for possible batch effects.
 - Add labels to analyse for differences of different groups (e.g. treatment and control)
-- Add types for different files e.g. biological sample, quality control sample, standards etc in order to include ore exclude certain types during analysis.
+- Add types for different files e.g. biological sample, quality control sample, standards etc in order to include or exclude certain types during analysis.
 - Add other types of metadata.

 ![Metadata](image/metadata.png "Metadata")